Research students from around the globe

 The information provided is for general guidance purposes only.
 The University believes the information provided is accurate at the time of publication.
 The University cannot accept liability for any inaccuracies.

-The University of Leeds is proud to be working in partnership with the British Council’s GREAT Campaign to offer several prestigious new scholarships for Indian students starting their studies at Leeds in September 2014.
+The University of Leeds is proud to be working in partnership with the British Council’s GREAT Scholarship Scheme to offer prestigious scholarships for Indian students starting their studies at Leeds in September 2015.
 The British Council is working with the University of Leeds to offer students from India a fulfilling educational experience in the UK.

 University postgraduate scholarships online database